Three-Day Alpine Climbing Adventure – Valley of the Ten Peaks

 Equipment and Clothing

-The equipment and clothing you bring with you will play a large role in the quality of your experience.
-Read the following suggestions and list carefully.
-If you have any questions or need clarification don't hesitate to call or write.
-There is room for substitution and changes but if you have any doubt do contact us.
+The equipment and clothing you bring to this course will play a significant role in the quality of your experience.
+Read the following suggestions and lists carefully.
+If you have any questions or need clarification, don’t hesitate to call or email.

 You will need to bring: